dralom/centos7-apache/README.md

 (/src/setup.sh) script.
 That script will then install apache and copy the site and config files to their predetermined locations.

 3. Start the container.
 By default it will listen on port 18080.
+Apache itself listens on port 80 in the container itself, but docker is translating port 18080 on the host to the container's port 80, to avoid conflicts on the host machine.

 ```bash
 .tools/test.sh